There are different types of flooding. You’ll need to contact the right organisation to help you.

 If it is on your private pipework, it’s your responsibility and you’ll need to arrange the repair.
 We’ll support and advise you as much as we can over the phone.
 Find out more about sewer pipe responsibility.

 This means the sewer flooding is coming from your private drain within your property boundary.
-It could be caused by a blockage, from wrong things put down the toilet or sink or damaged private pipework.
+It could be caused by a blockage, from putting wrong things down the toilet or sink or damaged private pipework.

-We recommend you contact your insurance company as they may be able to arrange a clean-up and replace damaged items.
+We recommend you contact your insurance company, as they may be able to arrange a clean-up and replace damaged items.
 You can hire a plumber or a drain clearing company to help you.

 If the sewer flooding is inside your property, turn off your gas and electric.
 It can help to prevent further damage.